Determinism: Standard quantum mechanics

+Other interpretations

-Bell's theorem has been criticized from the perspective of its strict set of assumptions.
-A foundational assumption to quantum mechanics is the Principle of locality.
-To abandon this assumption would require the construction of a non-local hidden variable theory.
-Therefore, it is possible to augment quantum mechanics with non-local hidden variables to achieve a deterministic theory that is in agreement with experiment.
+Bell's theorem only applies to local hidden variables.
+Quantum mechanics can be formulated with non-local hidden variables to achieve a deterministic theory that is in agreement with experiment.
 An example is the Bohm interpretation of quantum mechanics.
 Bohm's Interpretation, though, violates special relativity and it is highly controversial whether or not it can be reconciled without giving up on determinism.

+The Many worlds interpretation focuses on the deterministic nature of the Schrodinger's equation.
+For any closed system, including the entire universe, the wavefunction solutions to this equation evolve deterministically.
+The apparent randomness of observations corresponds to branching of the wavefunction, with one world for each possible outcome.

 Another foundational assumption to quantum mechanics is that of free will, which has been argued to be foundational to the scientific method as a whole.
 Bell acknowledged that abandoning this assumption would both allow for the maintenance of determinism as well as locality.
 This perspective is known as superdeterminism, and is defended by some physicists such as Sabine Hossenfelder and Tim Palmer.

 More advanced variations on these arguments include quantum contextuality, by Bell, Simon B. Kochen and Ernst Specker, which argues that hidden variable theories cannot be "sensible", meaning that the values of the hidden variables inherently depend on the devices used to measure them.

-This debate is relevant because there are possibly specific situations in which the arrival of an electron at a screen at a certain point and time would trigger one event, whereas its arrival at another point would trigger an entirely different event (e.g. see Schrödinger's cat – a thought experiment used as part of a deeper debate).
+This debate is relevant because there are possibly specific situations in which the arrival of an electron at a screen at a certain point and time would trigger one event, whereas its arrival at another point would trigger an entirely different event (e.g. see Schrödinger's cat—a thought experiment used as part of a deeper debate).

-Thus, quantum physics casts reasonable doubt on the traditional determinism of classical, Newtonian physics in so far as reality does not seem to be absolutely determined.
-This was the subject of the famous Bohr–Einstein debates between Einstein and Niels Bohr and there is still no consensus.
+In his 1939 address "The Relation between Mathematics and Physics", Paul Dirac pointed out that purely deterministic classical mechanics cannot explain the cosmological origins of the universe; today the early universe is modeled quantum mechanically.

+Nevertheless, the question of determinism in modern physics remains debated.
+On one hand, Albert Einstein's theory of relativity, which represents an advancement over Newtonian mechanics, is based on a deterministic framework.
+On the other hand, Einstein himself resisted the indeterministic view of quantum mechanics, as evidenced by his famous debates with Niels Bohr, which continued until his death.

+Moreover, chaos theory highlights that even within a deterministic framework, the ability to precisely predict the evolution of a system is often limited.
+A deterministic system may appear random: two apparently identical starting points can result in vastly different results.
+Such dynamical systems are sensitive to initial conditions.
+Even if the universe followed a strict deterministic order, the human capacity to predict every event and comprehend all underlying causes would still be constrained this kind of sensitivity.

-Adequate determinism (see Varieties, above) is the reason that Stephen Hawking calls libertarian free will "just an illusion".
+Adequate determinism (see Varieties, above) is the reason that Stephen Hawking called libertarian free will "just an illusion".